dan-t/cabal-bounds/README.md

 If you omit these options, then all dependencies are considered and modified.

+All options taking a name can be specified multiple times: e.g. `--executable=exe1 --executable=exe2` or `--ignore=base --ignore=whatever`

 Please consult `cabal-bounds --help` for a complete list of options.

 Installation